ebeui/ebeui/README.md

 - **Tasty Trail**: Tasty Trail is a modern restaurant recommendation system that helps you discover the perfect dining spots for delightful culinary experiences.
 Craft a user-friendly restaurant recommendation system that understands individual preferences, resulting in delightful dining experiences and stronger customer loyalty.

-- **Serene Support**: SereneCare Bot is a mental health chatbot that offers assistance by providing comprehensive information about mental health.
-Cultivating emotional well-being can foster heightened effectiveness across domains like work, academics, and caregiving.
-While grappling with mental health concerns is not uncommon, it's essential to recognize that aid is within reach.
-Those wrestling with such challenges can experience progress and, in numerous cases, attain complete restoration.

 ## 🚀 My Toolbox

 - **Programming Languages**: Python, SQL, R